2025 Tax Changes to Know

 • Filers must be at least age 25 and no older than 65 if filing for the credit without children or dependents.

 There are other stipulations and rules that might qualify or disqualify you from receiving the earned income tax credit.
-If you're not certain if you qualify for the credit, consult IRS guidance or your tax advisor.
+If you're not certain whether you qualify for this credit, consult IRS guidance or your tax advisor.

 Consider Tax Credit Options for Large Purchases

-Taxpayers who purchase an electric vehicle in 2024 may qualify for a tax credit up to $7,500.
-Rather than waiting until you file taxes next spring, you can actually take the credit as a rebate when you buy the vehicle—or as a discount on the price of your EV.
+Taxpayers who purchase an electric vehicle in 2025 may qualify for a tax credit up to $7,500.
+Rather than waiting until you file taxes next spring, you can actually take the credit as a rebate when you buy the vehicle — or as a point-of-sale discount at the dealership.

 To get the clean vehicle tax credit, you must meet income limits and attest that you’re purchasing the vehicle for your own use, to be used in the United States.
 Not every EV qualifies, so check FuelEconomy.gov to find out whether the vehicle you’re considering will allow you to take the credit.

 New tax threshold on capital gains.
-Capital gains taxes are levied on the sale of capital assets, such as stocks, bonds, valuable items like jewelry and real estate.
-For the 2024 tax year, individual tax filers will not have to pay any capital gains tax if their total taxable income is $47,025 or less.
-That’s an increase from the income threshold of $44,625 in 2023.
-The capital gains tax rate jumps to 15% if your income is $47,026 to $518,900.
+Capital gains taxes are levied on the sale of capital assets, such as stocks, bonds, real estate, and collectibles.
+For the 2025 tax year, individual tax filers will not have to pay any capital gains tax if their total taxable income is $48,350 or less.
+That’s an increase from the income threshold of $47,025 in 2024.
+The capital gains tax rate jumps to 15% if your income is $48,351 to $533,400.
 If your income is higher than that, you’ll pay 20% in capital gains if you sell your investments.

 Health savings account deductible increases.
-To qualify for a health savings account (HSA) in 2024, participants' insurance plans must have an annual deductible between $2,800 and $4,150 for individuals, with a maximum out-of-pocket expense amount of $5,550.
-For family coverage, the annual deductible must be between $5,550 and $8,350, with an out-of-pocket expense limit of $10,200.
-If you participate in an HSA plan, you can contribute more to your plan this year: up to $4,150 for individuals and up to $8,300 for families.
+To qualify for a health savings account (HSA) in 2025, participants' insurance plans must meet the IRS definition of a High Deductible Health Plan (HDHP).
+For individual coverage, the plan must have an annual deductible of at least $1,650, with a maximum out-of-pocket expense limit of $8,300.
+For family coverage, the minimum annual deductible is $3,300, and the maximum out-of-pocket expense limit is $16,600.
+If you participate in an HSA-eligible plan, you can also contribute more in 2025: up to $4,300 for individuals and up to $8,550 for families.
+Individuals aged 55 and older can make an additional $1,000 catch-up contribution.

 Increased foreign earned income exclusion.
-If you earn income in a foreign country or from an employer in a foreign country, you may benefit from the foreign earned income exclusion, which increased to $126,500 in 2024.
+If you earn income in a foreign country or from an employer in a foreign country, you may benefit from the foreign earned income exclusion, which remains $126,500 in 2025.

 While it's important to educate yourself, it can be even more helpful to work with a tax professional when it comes to navigating the constantly changing tax code.
-If you have other financial needs, our wealth planners are ready to speak with you and your tax advisors.
+If you have other financial needs, our wealth planners are available to collaborate with you and your tax advisor.

 This article is for general information and education only.
 It is provided as a courtesy to the clients and friends of City National Bank (City National).
 City National does not warrant that it is accurate or complete.
 Opinions expressed and estimates or projections given are those of the authors or persons quoted as of the date of the article with no obligation to update or notify of inaccuracy or change.
 This article may not be reproduced, distributed or further published by any person without the written consent of City National.
 Please cite source when quoting.